Dave Salo

-David Clark Salo is an American swimming coach, who swam for Santa Rosa Junior College and Long Beach State.
-He is best known for serving as an Assistant Coach at the University of Southern California (USC) from 1985-90 under Hall of Fame Coach Peter Daland, and then returning to USC as Head Coach from 2007-2020.
+David Clark Salo (born September 3, 1958) is an American swimming coach, who swam for Santa Rosa Junior College and Long Beach State.
+He is best known for serving as an Assistant Coach at the University of Southern California (USC) from 1985-90 where he was mentored by USC Hall of Fame Head Coach Peter Daland, and then returning to USC as Head Coach from 2007-2020.
 While an Assistant Coach at USC, the trojan swim team were National NCAA runner-up finishers from 1986-7.
 During his subsequent tenure as USC Head Coach after 2007, he led the men's swim team to two Pac-12 Conference Championships from 2015-2016 and the women's team to their initial Pac-12 Championship.
 While coaching the Irvine Novaquatics, from 1990-2006, he led his teams to several U.S. National and Junior National championships.
 He coached over 15 Olympians during his career and was an Assistant Coach for the U.S. Olympic swim team in the 2000, 2004 and 2012 Olympic games.

 Early life and swimming

 Salo was born September 3, 1958 to parents Jack and Marlys Salo and grew up in Rohnert Park, California in Greater Santa Rosa.
 A sports enthusiast, Salo's father Jack, an accomplished golfer, had worked as a High School Football Coach and recreation director in Mount Shasta, California, and after a mid-1960's move to Rohnert Park, served on committees for the College View Youth Football league.
 With parental support, Salo began swimming competitively by seven, and trained and competed with the Sting Ray Swimming team of Rohnert Park.
-In May of 1966, he had a first place finish in the 25-yard breaststroke swimming for the Sting Rays at the college of Marin.
+In May 1966, he had a first place finish in the 25-yard breaststroke swimming for the Sting Rays at the college of Marin.
 Showing stroke diversity, while swimming for the Novato Aquanauts he won a 100 Individual Medley with a time of 1:22.7, and a 200 Individual Medley with a time of 3:01.7.
 A Boy Scout in his youth, he made honor roll while attending Rohnert Park Junior High.